 The Southeast Asia Field School can be credited towards the following University of Sydney Postgraduate degrees and diplomas:

 - Doctor of Juridicial Studies (SJD)

 - Graduate Diploma in Law (GradDipLaw)

 - Graduate Diploma in International Business Law (GradDipIntlBusLaw)

 - Master of Business Law (MBL)

 - Master of International Business & Law (MIntlBusLaw)

 - Master of Laws (LLM)

 The Postgraduate unit LAWS6149 Legal Pluralism in Southeast Asia is worth 12 credit points (one-quarter of an annual full-time workload) and is available to both University of Sydney and Cross-institutional Master’s/Diploma students.

-Juris Doctor students
+Juris Doctor and Undergraduate students